blinker13/Persistent/README.md

 ## Stack

 The `Stack` class provides a simple interface to create a simple Core Data Stack with only a few lines of code.
-In the following example a fully functional stack is instanciated, popullated with a persistent store and made into a shared instance.
+A newly created `Stack` automatically creates a `Coordinator` -> `NSPersistentStoreCoordinator` and a `Context` -> `NSManagedObjectContext` for access on the main thread.

 ### Instantiation